BlockSigner/business-guide/source/aes/AESsetup.rst

 - You will receive 2 documents to sign:

- •	**GlobalSign Schedule C** (Customer Digital Signing Service Acknowledgement and Agreement)
+ •	**GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (The article 2.1 is relevant to your company.)

 This document must be signed with the advanced (AES) or qualified (QES) electronic signature.
-If you are not authorised to sign this document on behalf of your company, please send it to the authorised signatory.
-The article 2.1 is relevant to you.
+If you are not authorised to sign it on behalf of your company, please send the document to the authorised signatory.

  •	**GlobalSign Terms of Use**

-- Once the documents are signed, we will send them for verification (*vetting process*) to our partner GlobalSign.
+- Once both documents are signed, we will send them to our partner GlobalSign.

-- GlobalSign will contact you to verify your company details.
+- Then GlobalSign will contact you to verify your company details.

-If you have a domain, it will be verified separately to prove that you have control over this domain.
-Please be aware that this process may take a few days.
+If you have a domain, GlobalSign will verify whether you have control over the domain.
+Please be aware that domaon verification may take a few more days.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company.